 Clara Bell Clown, Dead Horse Bay.
 We were delighted, and more than a bit freaked out, to be greeted by this guy as soon as we stepped onto the beach.
 See a photo here.

 Gowanda the Harp Seal, Gowanus Canal.
-In 2003, an injured harp seal made its way into the Gowanus Canal and nursed back to health with the help of the Riverhead Foundation.
-Later that year, the fan club of Tama-Chan, a Japanese sister-(survivor-of-urban-waters)-seal, came to visit Gowanda.
+In 2003, an injured harp seal made its way into the Gowanus Canal and was nursed back to health with the help of the Riverhead Foundation.
+Later that year, a sister-seal known as Tama-Chan traveled from her home in Japan to visit Gowanda.
 Really.

 10mm Glock Handgun, Bronx River.
-The French filmmakers who accompanied a crew of researchers in their effort to study baby eels in the Bronx River asked if they’d planted this piece of urban naturalism–they hadn’t; it had been dumped in the River after a recent shooting.
+The French filmmakers who accompanied a crew of researchers studying baby eels in the Bronx River wondered if the researchers had planted this piece of urban naturalism; they hadn’t.
+The gun was dumped in the River after a shooting.
 Read the story of its discovery here.

 Deer, Lower New York Bay.
-We do not usually expect to see deer in New York City, let alone in the waterways of New York.
-And yet, in October 2011, three deer were found, frantic, at the foot of the Verrazano Bridge in Brooklyn, the first seen in the borough in many years.
-Naturally strong swimmers, the deer likely swam over from Staten Island, but the circumstances of their watery journey are suspect: one deer’s hind legs were bound with twine.
+We don’t expect to see deer in New York City, let alone in the waterways of New York.
+But in October 2011, three frantic deer were found at the foot of the Verrazano Bridge in Brooklyn.
+Naturally strong swimmers, the deer likely swam over from Staten Island, but the circumstances of their watery journey are suspicious: one deer’s hind legs were bound with twine.

 Zone A, New York City.
-During Hurricane Sandy, many New Yorkers discovered that their love affair with the City’s waterfront could become a battle under the right (or wrong) circumstances.
+During Hurricane Sandy, many New Yorkers discovered that their love affair with the city’s waterfront could become a battle.
 Lives, beaches, homes, cars, photo albums, beloved tokens and much more were lost to the water.
 We would love to share your stories of objects lost or saved; keep them coming.

 Parts of Zone B, New York City.
-Parts of neighborhoods that were not in mandatory evacuation zones, like Gerritson Beach and Canarsie, Brooklyn, unexpectedly were inundated with devastating flooding, too.
+Some neighborhoods that were not in mandatory evacuation zones, like Gerritson Beach and Canarsie, Brooklyn, were unexpectedly flooded, too.

 Messages in a Tube, Hudson River.
-Students in the New School for Drama's intermediate playwriting class in fall of 2015 wrote a wish, a stone, or a missive, put them in a plastic tube, and chucked in it the Hudson where Bank Street meets the river.
-What do they long for, release, or need to say?
+In the fall of 2015, students in the New School for Drama's intermediate playwriting class wrote a wish, a stone, or a missive, put it in a plastic tube, and chucked it into the Hudson where Bank Street meets the river.
+What do these objects long for, release, or need to say?
 Where will their scribing surface?

 A Single Red Rose and a Bunch of Carnations, Dead Horse Bay.
-The flowers were so fresh that they couldn’t have been in the water for more than a day.
-Is it possible to tell their story while avoiding cliché and sentimentality?
+These fresh flowers couldn’t have been in the water for more than a day.
+Is it possible to tell their story without sentimentality or cliché?
 Try it—we dare you.
 See a photo here.

 Stripped Cars, East River, Gerritsen Beach.
-Lots of them, near the Manhattan and Brooklyn Bridges, mostly from the '70s and '80s.
+On beaches near the Manhattan and Brooklyn Bridges lie the rusting remains of many cars, mostly from the '70s and '80s.
 We’re guessing this is what people did before Cash for Clunkers.

 Half-Decayed Radio, Coney Island Creek.
-We found it propped upright along the edge of the creek, strung with seaweed, just waiting for someone to click that Play button.
+We found this radio propped upright along the edge of the creek, wrapped in seaweed, just waiting for someone to hit Play.

 Monkey Comforter, Plum Beach.
 Was it swept off of an ill-fated bed?

 Teredos and Gribbles, East River.
-They’re like underwater termites, chomping at the wood that holds up those little ol’ structures we call bridges.
+These critters are like underwater termites, chomping at the wood that holds up those little ol’ structures we call bridges.
 We knew the Tappan Zee was a total hazard, but FDR Drive?
-Yet another reason to not own a car in this city.
+One more reason to take the subway.

 Abyss, The Narrows.
-The deepest point (96 feet) of the river as it flows toward the Atlantic Ocean, near the Verrazano-Narrows Bridge.
+Near the Verrazano-Narrows Bridge, the river reaches its deepest point (96 feet) as it flows toward the Atlantic Ocean.

 Volvo, Gowanus Canal.
 In May 2009, a man drove his Volvo into the Gowanus.
 A firefighter dove into the canal after him and saved the driver.
-The firefighter had to have two Hepatitis B shots afterward, though, because he swallowed some water during the rescue.
+After swallowing water during the rescue, the firefighter received two Hepatitis B shots.

 Island Growing On A Submerged Barge, Coney Island Creek.
-Since we can’t seem to shut the writers in us off, we see a metaphor here – new life blooming from the rot of something lost.
+Since we can’t seem to shut off our inner writer, we see a metaphor here—new life blooming from the rot of something lost.
 Tell us what you see.
 Or rather (our inner workshop-writers correct) show us.
 Don’t tell.

 Bottle of Mementos, Hudson River.
-Said Sayrafiezadeh and his wife, Karen, celebrated their marriage by tossing a bottle of mementos, including his therapist’s business card, into the River.
+Contributor Said Sayrafiezadeh and his wife, Karen, celebrated their marriage by tossing a bottle of mementos, including his therapist’s business card, into the river.